 Artists Foundation, the LEF Foundation,

-the Paul Robeson Foundation and many state humanities and arts councils.
+the Paul Robeson Foundation, the Massachusetts Cultural Council, and many state humanities and arts councils.

 His films have screened at numerous festivals internationally, including the Sydney